jmccrae/lemon.patterns/README.md

 ## Relational Adjectives

-Relational adjectives constitute a relationship between two indidivuals and as such are properties in the ontology
+Relational adjectives constitute a relationship between two individuals and as such are properties in the ontology

     RelationalAdjective("related",ontology("isRelatedTo"))